TzufKishon/BouldeRate/README.md

 # BouldeRate

-BouldeRate is an android mobile app that allows users to rate bouldering institutes and share tips for an ultimate experience.
+BouldeRate is an android mobile app that allows users to rate climbing institutes and share tips for an ultimate experience.

 Watch the video demonstration on ###